Qubic-World/qubic-howto/README.md

 ![alt text](sreenshots/poll_bot.png)

 The maximum number of variants is 5
 By clicking on the voting button you give **all** your votes to this variant.
 The number of your votes is the number of IDs that are `computors`.
-If over time you have increased the number of IDs that are `computor` you can vote again
+The number of votes in unclosed polls may change when your IDs, which are computors, have increased or decreased.
+This can happen by changing epochs, you have registered or unregister IDs

 <a name="troubleshooting"></a>